alyssaraine03-a11y/alyssa-lis624/README.md

 left off on the requiring password part, i got stuck and it wouldnt let me type my password.

 okay i had to redo the grant all privileges and it allowed me to continue.

+# server setup documentation for module 4 #

+A LAMP stack (Linux, Apache, MySQL, and PHP) is a bundle that helps web applications run smoothly and operate efficiently.
+Linux is the operating system, Apache is a web server, MySQL is a database for storing data, and PHP is the language used.
+According to IBM, the user/client requests information from the web server (Apache) and is sent to PHP.
+PHP sends the request to MySQL to get the data from storage/code.
+Once the data is received, PHP sends the info back to the web server and client.
+# apache!!
+installed apache2 with:
+- sudo apt install apache2
+  used the systemctl command to acquire status info about apache2 and make sure it is enabled and running
+## PHP
+installed php using
+- sudo apt install php libapache2-mod-php
+- sudo systemctl restart apache2

+confirmed installed version using php -v

+then restarted apache and checked for errors (none) it showed enabled and active/running
+  ## mysql

+installed mysql with sudo apt install mysqyl-server used the command 'systemctl status mysql' to confirm it was active and running and enabled